nspeed-app/nspeed/README.md

 These binaries are for Windows, Linux and Darwin (MacOs).
 Download the one for your system and rename it to nspeed.
-On Unix systems: chmod +x nspeed
+On Unix systems make the file executable with: `chmod +x nspeed`

 Source code with be released before v1.0